anderspitman/rein/README.md

 # Introduction

-rein is a JavaScript UI framework so small it doesn't exist.
+rein is a JavaScript UI framework so small it doesn't exist. "rein" is a German word meaning pure, plain, or clean.
+It is pronounced similar to "mine".

 The goals of rein
 are:

-1. No dependencies
+1. Make UI components with no dependencies
 2. Tiny runtime
 3. Efficient rendering
 4. Reusable components, even between frameworks